Cleveland Public Theatre Announces the 2017/2018 Season

 Written by Lisa Langford.
 Directed by Jimmie Woody.

-Set in Cleveland, The Art of Longing follows the lives of six “third-shift” people—those who guard and take care while the rest of us are asleep.
+Set in Cleveland, The Art of Longing follows the lives of six “third-shift” people—those who guard and take care while the rest of us sleep.
 The characters’ secrets mask deeply held yearnings that manifest in fantastical abilities and anatomical switch-ups.
-Race, gender and the nature of art and perception are at the focal point of this theatrical experiment.
-The Art of Longing fashions a world where dream and reality interpenetrate each other.
+Race, gender and the nature of art are at the focal point of this theatrical experiment.
+The Art of Longing fashions a world where dreams and reality interpenetrate each other.
 World Premiere.

 Runs November 2 – 5, Gordon Square Theatre.

-The one-weekend only production at CPT is followed by a community-wide tour.
+Created and performed by the men of Y-Haven, a branch of the Greater Cleveland YMCA.
+Directed by Adam Seeholzer.
+The one weekend only production at CPT is followed by a community-wide tour.

 The Y-Haven Theatre Project is a nineteen-year partnership between Cleveland Public Theatre and Y-Haven, a transitional housing facility for homeless men recovering from substance abuse and mental health challenges.
 Since 1998, CPT and Y-Haven, a branch of the Greater Cleveland YMCA, have annually collaborated to create an original theatre production, performed by the men and based on their life stories.